laraplus/translatable/README.md

 ### Deleting rows

 Deleting rows couldn't be easier.
-Do it as you were always doing it and translations will automatically be deleted together with the parent row:
+Do it as per usual and translations will be automatically deleted together with the parent row:

 ```php
 $user = User::first();
 $user->delete();
 ```

-To delete multiple rows at once, you may also use a query builder.
+To delete multiple rows at once, you may also use the query builder.
 Translations will be cleaned up automatically:

 ```php
 User::where('published_at', '>', Carbon::now())->delete();